civicinfo/votebymail/massachusetts.md

 #### Absentee/Mail-in eligibility
-Any voter may request a mail-in ballot.
+Any registered voter may request a mail-in ballot.

 #### How to apply for absentee/mail-in ballot